joedursun/kk/README.md

 Disclaimer:
 ----------
 There is plenty of room for improvement.
-This script will kill off any process that match the given argument.
+This script will kill off any processes that match the given argument.
 For a test run provide a signal of 0: ```kk skype 0```.
 This will list all processes that match 'skype' but will not perform any actions.

 Requirements:
 ------------